tlinkowski/basic-annotations/README.md

 To sum up, even though I'd rather *not* rely on JSR 305, it seems too well supported right now to discard it.

 However, should the state of JSR 305 change in favor of dropping its usage, this library will do just that.
-The purpose of this library is to provide `@AllNonnullByDefault` and `@NullOr` annotations that work in the best currently possible way.
+The purpose of this library is to provide `@NonNullPackage` and `@NullOr` annotations that work in the best currently possible way.

 ## Mutability